heliossun/ELIP/rebuttal.md

 `Q1`: Missing evaluation with GPT-4v.

 `A1`: We thank the reviewer for this comment.
-It is non-trivial to directly call GPT-4V API to do image-text retrieval, since it requires a proper prompt design.
-Also, we did not compare `ELIP` with the Multi-Modal LLM `GPT4V` in our project since ELIP (parameter size = 400M) is an encoder-based model , which is different from GPT4V (parameter size = 1.7T), a large generative model.
+It is non-trivial to directly call GPT-4V API for image-text retrieval since it requires a proper prompt design.
+Also, we did not compare `ELIP` with the Multi-Modal LLM `GPT4V` in our project since ELIP (parameter size = 400M) is an encoder-based model, which is different from GPT4V (parameter size = 1.7T), a large generative model.

 ## Reviewer G7DB